digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 JSON API Server
 ----------------

-Template IDs may still be used with a package ID, however, for packages built as LF 1.17 or greater, the package may also be identified by name.
-That is to say, for upgradable packages a template ID can have the form ``#<package-name>:<module-name>:<template-name>``, and this is resolved to corresponding templates from all packages which share this name, and are built at 1.17 or above.
+Template IDs may still be used with a package ID; however, for packages built as LF 1.17 or greater, the package may also be identified by name.
+That is to say, for upgradable packages a template ID can have the form ``#<package-name>:<module-name>:<template-name>``, and this is resolved to corresponding templates from all packages which share this name and are built at 1.17 or above.
 For packages built at LF 1.15, the templates are not identifiable via a package name, and a package ID must be used.

 Note: template IDs in query results always use a package ID.
-This allows us to distinguish the source of a particular contract.
+This allows you to distinguish the source of a particular contract.
 This means that if you use a template with a package name in the request, you can no longer expect the template IDs in the result to exactly match the input template ID.